-- It Allows part-time and distance learners to access your work.
+- It Allows part-time and distance learners to access publications.

 How do I use BIROn?

 - BIROn is integrated with the College's LDAP authentication system, so authors should be able to sign in with their ITS username and password.
 Anyone can search and access the live content from the front page.
 View a complete Deposit FAQ and a Search FAQ.